nyc-cicadas-2015/Can-I-Afford-This/README.md

 a financial education tool for kids, or anyone

 ####Made with <3 by: [Dian Pan](https://github.com/dianpan) and [Julianna Rusak](https://github.com/julrusak)
-Pulling from personal experience, we are aiming to educate others on the risks of credit card dependicies and acquiring debt at a young age.
+Pulling from personal experience, we are aiming to educate others on the risks of credit card dependencies and acquiring debt at a young age.

 [Trello Board](https://trello.com/b/PP3LXD4i)